-Welcome everyone to my support-page.
-For all of you who don’t know me yet, I am David, an independent photographer from Germany.
-My main focus used to be travel and nature photography.
-But in 2016 my life completely changed, when I decided to volunteer in Idomeni, one of the largest refugee camps in Europe since WWII.
+Welcome to my supporter page.
+For those of you who don’t know me yet, I am David, a freelance photographer from Freiburg.
+For a long time, my focus has been on travel and nature photography.
+However in 2016, my life changed a lot when I decided to volunteer in Idomeni, one of the largest refugee camps in Europe since WWII.

-Since then I have spent many months volunteering in various refugee camps on the Balkan route, in Greece and in the Middle East.
-I have witnessed the lives and daily challenges refugees are facing in Europe and in other parts of the world.
-I have seen fears and sorrows, but also unfailing hope and the joy people find in life despite all hardships.
+Since then, I have spent many months in various refugee camps and hotspots along the Balkan route, in the Middle East, and Africa, experiencing firsthand the lives and daily challenges of people on the move.
+I have seen fears and sorrows, but also unfailing hope, resilience and the joy people find in life despite all hardships.

-For everyone back home, I have tried my best to share these experiences and shed some light on the situation on the ground through photography, social media and on my blog.
+For everyone back home, I do my best to document and share these experiences and to provide a better understanding by reporting on the underlying issues and realities on the ground through photography, social media and on my blog.

-It’s the most valuable work I’ve ever done and I would love to continue working on humanitarian issues and create compelling and challenging photo documentaries from around the world now and in the future, in some form or another – for this I need your support.
+It’s the most valuable work I’ve ever done and I would love to continue working on humanitarian issues and creating compelling and challenging photo documentaries from around the world, to the best of my abilities.
+For this, I need your support.

 How you can support me: